Foundation Program - General (B.A.) (30 credits)

 Note: Some of the courses are not suitable for first term as they require university-level prerequisites.
 Please check the course entries for further information about appropriate background before registering.

 Note: A few courses may be listed in both Humanities and in another category.
-For example, CANS 200 Understanding Canada. is considered to be both Humanities and Social Science courses; FREN 198 FYS: Introduction to French and Québec Literature. is considered to be both Humanities and Languages courses.
+For example, CANS 200 Understanding Canada. is considered to be both Humanities and Social Science courses.

 Approved Courses - Languages